Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 5 best Bunn coffee makers in detail

-Now, without further ado, let’s take a look at the top five Bunn coffee makers available today.
+Now, without further ado, let’s take a look at our top five Bunn coffee makers:

-That’s why one of the biggest selling points of the three Velocity models from Bunn—and the Bunn GRB Velocity Brew in particular—is the fact that they can brew coffee incredibly quickly.
+That’s why one of the biggest selling points of the Speed Brew models from Bunn—and the Bunn Speed Brew Elite—is the fact that they can brew coffee incredibly quickly.
 This model can brew a pot in as little as three minutes, which should be fast enough for even those slowest to wake up in the morning.

 If you aren’t a morning person, the fast brewing speed of this model can be a lifesaver.

 This brewer has some capacity, too.
 It can brew between four and 10 cups.
-While you may have to wait a tad longer for the 10, even that brews pretty quickly, meaning you can avoid early-morning arguments over who gets coffee first because with the Velocity GRB, there’s enough coffee for all.
+While you may have to wait a tad longer for the 10, even that brews pretty quickly, meaning you can avoid early-morning arguments over who gets coffee first.
+There’s enough coffee for all.

-The Velocity GRB comes with a variety of nice features, most notably a drip-carafe with a lid and spout that makes it easy to pour and reduces spillage.
+The Classic’s nice features include a drip-carafe with a lid and spout that makes it easy to pour and reduces spillage.
 It also features a flat-bottomed filter and funnel.

-Finally, this model is quite durable, so you don’t need to worry about replacing it any time soon.
+We’d bet that this model is also quite durable, so you don’t need to worry about replacing it any time soon.

-One quibble we’ve seen about the Velocity GRB is that on some units, the carafe doesn’t fit as snugly on the hot plate as it should.
-This doesn’t seem to be a problem on most models, so perhaps it was a temporary manufacturing glitch that has since been rectified.
+One quibble we’ve seen about the Classic is that on some units, the carafe doesn’t fit as snugly on the hot plate as it should.
+This doesn’t seem to be a problem on most units, so perhaps it was a temporary manufacturing glitch that has since been rectified.

 Still, that’s a small issue that doesn’t seem to impact the unit’s operation or the coffee’s taste, so if you like your coffee jet black and brewed at jet speed, this model may be a great choice.